Meet OurSurgical Team

 Friday: 9 a.m.–2 p.m.

-Women visit us for breast augmentation revision surgery from San Antonio and the Austin area to replace or remove their implants.
-Most women who get breast implants are happy with their results, but revision surgery may be needed for reasons that range from wanting to change the size of the implants to correcting a complication.
-At Synergy Plastic Surgery, our highly trained board-certified plastic surgeons have the specialized expertise necessary to successfully perform revision procedures.
+Breast augmentation revision is a highly personalized procedure that addresses concerns women may have after their initial surgery.
+Most women who get breast implants are happy with their results, but some may choose revision surgery for reasons that range from wanting to change the size of their implants to correcting a complication.

-Whatever the reason you’re considering breast augmentation revision, it’s important to choose a plastic surgeon with the experience and training to perform this procedure.
-Scar tissue, stretched skin — and, in some cases, compromised chest anatomy — all make revision procedures more challenging than the initial augmentation procedure.
+Whatever your reason for considering breast augmentation revision, it’s important to choose a plastic surgeon with the experience and training to perform this delicate procedure.
+Scar tissue, stretched skin, and, in some cases, compromised chest anatomy, make revision procedures more challenging than the initial surgery.

 Experience safety, support, and satisfaction in the hands of a highly experienced team.
 Our board-certified plastic surgeons work together to create exceptional results with compassion and care.

-Request a ConsultationIn general, the cost of breast augmentation or implant revision ranges from $7,000 to $20,000.
-It is typically higher than a primary procedure because revision surgery is often highly complex, particularly when performed to correct complications.
+Request a ConsultationThe cost of breast augmentation or implant revision is typically higher than a primary procedure because revision surgery is often highly complex, particularly when performed to correct complications.

 It’s difficult to provide a direct comparison because prices for breast augmentation will vary significantly from surgeon to surgeon.
-If the revision is as simple as replacing breast implants with new ones, the cost may well be comparable to your initial breast augmentation surgery.
+If the revision is as simple as replacing breast implants with new ones, the cost may be comparable to your initial breast augmentation surgery.
+The only way to get an accurate quote for your procedure is to speak to one of our breast enhancement experts during a one-on-one consultation.
 For more information, visit our Pricing page.
+We also offer financing options to help you spread the cost of your surgery over time.

 “[Dr. Kerr] took one look and immediately knew how to repair the thin skin and leaking saline implants.
 Dr. Kerr thoroughly explained what would most likely be beneficial for me, and the best plan of revision.
 I felt such a sense of relief that I was doing the right thing for my body, and that Dr. Kerr was the right doctor to help me.”